Autarkysoft/Conventions/C# Coding Convention.md

 * Each line of code should contain about 100 characters and in case of overflow the rest should be on the new line with appropriate indentation.
 * Use [Allman style](https://en.wikipedia.org/wiki/Indentation_style#Allman_style) braces (each brace begins on a new line)
-* Braces could be removed for a single short line statement block but with proper indenting on its.
+* Braces could be removed for a single short line statement block but with proper indenting.
 If the block doesn't fit in one line it still requires braces.
 ```csharp
 if(b)